 Many bank customers are hesitant to switch banks in part because it seems complicated.
 If you’ve set up online bill pay, for example, and you have multiple automatic payments made throughout the month, unlinking all of your accounts could take some time.

 “Sometimes, the only reason people use a particular bank is because they currently are using them and don’t want the hassle of making a change.
 I think this can be valid, yet short-sighted,” says Neal Frankle, a certified financial planner who runs a site called Wealth Pilgrim.
-“Yes, you have to go through a little work to make a change, but once you’ve made that time ‘investment,’ it can pay ‘dividends’ for years to come in terms of convenience, lower costs, higher rates, improved technology, etc.”
+“Yes, you have to go through a little work to make a change, but once you’ve made that time investment, it can pay dividends for years to come in terms of convenience, lower costs, higher rates, improved technology, etc.”

-Bottom line: There are potentially many perks that can come from leaving your bank behind or at least seeing what else is available.
 And if you’re concerned about forgetting a scheduled payment, leave your old account open until you’ve fully transferred everything to your new one.

 “Make sure all transactions have cleared before switching,” says Paul Golden, spokesman for the National Endowment for Financial Education.

 There are many perks to changing banks.
 You could earn more interest, pay fewer fees or have access to better digital products and customer service.
 But the reality is that deposit accounts remain sticky.
 Few people are willing to make the time to switch over their accounts.